facebook••facebook••youtube••contact••index••home

 Two XLR combo inputs adorn the front panel.
 XLR mics, high-impedance instruments, and line-level signals are compatible.
 These inputs may be used for stereo (two channels at once) or mono (one channel) recording.

-Each XLR combo input has a gain dial and buttons for direct input monitor, phantom power, and instrument/mic mode.
-With individual controls for each channel, mics requiring different settings may be recorded simultaneously.
-For example, a condenser mic requiring phantom power and a ribbon mic that can be damaged by phantom power can be used together for stereo miking.
+Each XLR input has a gain dial and buttons for phantom power, instrument/mic mode, and direct input monitoring (MON).
+Individual controls for each channel allow simultaneous use of mics and instruments with differing settings.
+For example, a condenser mic with phantom power and a ribbon mic with no phantom power may be used together for stereo miking.

 There is no line-level button, but line-level is the default for TRS input.
 For high impedance instrument signals—e.g., electric guitar or bass—press the INST button to change the input impedance for instrument pickups.